Aswin4355/METASOLIDITYEVM/README.md

-# MyToken Solidity Smart Contract
+# SMART CONTRACT FOR META CRYPTOCURRENCY

 **Table of Contents:**